someobserver/recurgence/README.md

 **Recurgence** traces its pattern from the first moment of differentiation through the mathematics of making meaning.

 **<big>[Mathematics](/math/)</big>**
-**Recurgent Field Theory**: rigorous mathematics showing how meaning behaves like a field with mass, curvature, and real-world dynamics.
+**Recurgent Field Theory**: rigorous mathematics showing how semantic meaning behaves like a field with mass, curvature, and real-world dynamics.

 **<big>[The Architects](/architects/)</big>**
 Einstein, Gödel, Noether, Turing, and others who mapped the field of understanding